How to Assess If Intermittent Fasting Aligns With Your Health Profile

 Can I drink coffee while fasting?

 Yes, black coffee is allowed and may even enhance fat burning.
-Avoid milk, sugar, or cream as these break your fast.Some combine fasting with natural fat-burner coffee blends for extra metabolism support →
+Avoid milk, sugar, or cream as these break your fast.Some combine fasting with natural fat-burning coffee blends for extra metabolism support →

 What is the golden rule of intermittent fasting?